Nuked88/ComfyUI-N-Nodes/README.md

 # ComfyUI-N-Nodes
-A suite of custom nodes for ComfyUI, for now i just put Integer, string and float variable nodes
+A suite of custom nodes for ComfyUI that includes Integer, string and float variable nodes, GPT nodes and video nodes.

+> [!IMPORTANT]
+> These nodes were tested primarily in Windows in the default environment provided by ComfyUI and in the environment created by the [notebook](https://github.com/comfyanonymous/ComfyUI/blob/master/notebooks/comfyui_colab.ipynb) for paperspace specifically with the cyberes/gradient-base-py3.10:latest docker image.
+**Any other environment has not been tested.**

 # Installation